In 2016 alone, more than 36.6 percent of American households rented their homes. But the times are changing!

 But newly constructed homes are always built up to the current code’s regulations.
 The contractors make sure everything meets or exceeds current safety standards, giving you peace of mind.

-You and your family will be able to live in the house for many, many years to come without worrying about the safety of the materials or having to update your electrical system.
+You and your family will be able to live in the house for decades without worrying about the safety of the materials or having to update your electrical system.
 Just remember to keep things maintained and you’ll be good to go!

 New homes come with new fixtures and appliances.
 And those appliances have manufacturers’ warranties to help protect your investment.